 The effort and hard work on behalf of the person at the front of the classroom is the reason students learn.
 Everything else is window-dressing.
 Literally.
 Continue reading Decorating Your Classroom: Nice, Not Necessary

 Stories of overstretched schools relying on goodwill from the public are becoming the norm but has it always been this way?
-Have schools always been counting the pennies or were they flush with cash back in the good old days?
-As a Teacher… My HOD kept the supplies under lock-and-key, protected them from the geography team upstairs and maths team just down the way.
-At the beginning of every half term, my colleagues and I would approach her classroom sheepishly and ask for the meagre rations of equipment we’d need to see us through the next few weeks.
-When essential … Continue reading Have Schools Always Been Broke?
+Has there always been a lack of funding in schools or were they flush with cash back in the good old days?
+Continue reading Lack of Funding in Schools: Have Schools Always Been Broke?

 I was recently browsing through Twitter and a particular thread caught my eye.
 It was a post asking readers to give their most unpopular, even sacrilegious, literary opinion.
 In the comments below was a cacophony of spicy takes: fan fiction and Young Adult literature are as important as classic novels!
 Ebooks are better than paper!
 Dog-earing pages is fine!
 Some films are better than the book!
 As I scanned through, I found myself nodding in agreement with some, while others made the colour rise in my cheeks as I struggled to contain the urge to reply with a tirade about … Continue reading In Defence of the Controversial Opinion

 Beyond Secondary show off their revamped debate topics, including a new design and format.
 Form time ideas don’t come much better than this!
 Continue reading Beyond Debate: Back, Grown up and in a New Suit